Toward Manifest Relationality in Transformers via Symmetry Reduction: Introduction

 At a high level, a transformer processes sequences by representing each token as a vector in a shared hidden feature space, $x_i \in \RR^d$, where $d$ is the model (hidden) dimension (all layers act on and update these vectors within the same ambient space $\RR^d$), and repeatedly refining these vectors through \emph{attention mechanisms} and \emph{feedforward layers}.
 Attention allows each token representation to update itself by referencing all other tokens (unless causal masking is applied) in the sequence, enabling flexible modeling of long-range dependencies and contextual relationships.
 Stacking such layers yields deep models capable of learning complex linguistic and semantic structures.

 Despite their empirical success, transformers remain poorly understood from a theoretical standpoint \cite{merrill2020formal,zhou2023survey,elhage2023circuits}.
-Recent research has begun to analyze symmetry and equivariance \footnote{In transformers, equivariance means that if you apply a transformation $g$ to the input (or to an internal representation) and there is a corresponding transformation $\rho(g)$ on the output (or next-layer representation), then the layer $F$ (here $F$ is simply the learned function implemented by the layer) commutes with that action: $F(g \cdot X)=\rho(g) \cdot F(X)$.
-It is an architectural symmetry constraint: the computation is designed (or happens) to respect a group action (e.g., token permutations in set/graph transformers, translations/rotations in vision, or internal head space basis changes in attention submodules).
-Invariance is the special case $\rho(g)=\text{id}$, i.e. the output does not change.} in deep learning \cite{cohen2016gcnn,kondor2018generalization}, as well as optimization dynamics and representational geometry \cite{kunin2020neuralmechanics,tanaka2021noether}.
-In particular, our fundamental focus here is the following fact: \emph{Transformers feature large continuous symmetries in their linear attention submodules, so that many parameters and representation configurations correspond to identical model behavior} \cite{dinh2017sharp,zhang2025rotationsymmetry,silverstein:2026pdf}: this large redundancy may result in non-optimal use of computational resources and/or hinder convergence.
+Recent research has begun to analyze symmetry and equivariance in deep learning \cite{cohen2016gcnn,kondor2018generalization}, as well as optimization dynamics and representational geometry \cite{kunin2020neuralmechanics,tanaka2021noether}. {Here, let us remark that, in transformers, equivariance means that if you apply a transformation $g$ to the input (or to an internal representation) and there is a corresponding transformation $\rho(g)$ on the output (or next-layer representation), then the layer $F$ (here $F$ is simply the learned function implemented by the layer) commutes with that action: $F(g \cdot X)=\rho(g) \cdot F(X)$.
+It is an architectural symmetry constraint: the computation is designed (or happens) to respect a group action (e.g., token permutations in set/graph transformers, translations/rotations in vision, or internal head-space basis changes in attention submodules).
+Invariance is the special case $\rho(g)=\text{id}$, i.e. the output does not change.}

+In particular, our fundamental focus {in this work} is the following fact: \emph{Transformers feature large continuous symmetries in their linear attention submodules, so that many parameters and representation configurations correspond to identical model behavior} \cite{dinh2017sharp,zhang2025rotationsymmetry,silverstein:2026pdf}: this large redundancy may result in non-optimal use of computational resources and/or hinder convergence.